Alexandra-Georgiana/KpopMarket/README.md

 Tailwind CSS</br>

 ## This project focuses on design, and the subject was chosen based on my design concepts.
 Therefore, it does not reflect my personal interests.
+## Some of the images used for products are my own creations.
+Others were sourced from Instagram and Pinterest, and their respective creators retain all rights.